Schur Functors and Categorified Plethysm: Abstract

 \section{Abstract}

-It is known that the Grothendieck group of the category of Schur functors is the ring of symmetric functions.
+It is known that the Grothendieck ring of the category of Schur functors---or equivalently, the representation ring of the permutation groupoid---is the ring of symmetric functions.
 This ring has a rich structure, much of which is encapsulated in the fact that it is a `plethory': a monoid in the category of birings with its substitution monoidal structure.
 We show that similarly the category of Schur functors is a `2-plethory', which descends to give the plethory structure on symmetric functions.
 Thus, much of the structure of symmetric functions exists at a higher level in the category of Schur functors.